abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 interesting how the Buddha most often describes the stream-enterer not by their dazzling meditations or astute wisdom, but by their qualities of faith in Buddha, Dhamma, and Sangha, and well-established virtue.
-Such virtue in not misapprehended, not clung to, not attached to.
+Such virtue is not misapprehended, not clung to, not attached to.
 It is commended by the wise and conducive to concentration.

 Virtue is settling.
 There is composure involved.
 Virtue is not “keeping